Habitus (sociology): Origins

+The sociologist Loïc Wacquant traces habitus first to the Nicomachean Ethics of Aristotle, whose notion of hexis was later translated into habitus by Thomas Acquinas in Summa Theologiae.
+Wacquant notes that habitus was used by sociologists such as Emile Durkheim, Marcel Mauss, and Max Weber, and later in the works of Edmund Hursserl and Maurice Merleau-Ponty.
+For example, Mauss used habitus in his 1934 essay 'Techniques of the Body' (les techniques du corps).
+He used the term to talk about those aspects of culture that are anchored in bodily practices such as walking or swimming.
+Norbert Elias used the concept in The Civilizing Process (1939) to discuss the habitus of 'civilized' people.

-The concept of the habitus was used as early as Aristotle.
-In contemporary usage it was introduced by Marcel Mauss and later Maurice Merleau-Ponty; however, it was Pierre Bourdieu who used it as a cornerstone of his sociology, and to address the sociological problem of agency and structure.
+It is in the work of Pierre Bourdieu, however, that a reintroduction of the concept is seen as a cornerstone of his sociology to address the sociological problem of agency and structure.
+He first used the term in his 1967 postface to Erwin Panofsky's Gothic Architecture and Scholasticism.

 In Bourdieu's work, the habitus is shaped by structural position and generates action.
-Thus, when people act and demonstrate agency, they simultaneously reflect and reproduce social structure.
-Bourdieu elaborated his theory of the habitus while borrowing ideas on cognitive and generative schemes from Noam Chomsky and Jean Piaget regarding dependency on history and human memory.
+Thus, when people exercise agency, they simultaneously reflect and reproduce social structure.
+Bourdieu elaborated his theory of the habitus while drawing on cognitive and generative schemes from Noam Chomsky and Jean Piaget regarding dependency on history and human memory.
 For instance, a certain behaviour or belief becomes part of a society's structure when the original purpose of that behaviour or belief can no longer be recalled and becomes socialized into individuals of that culture.

-According to Bourdieu, habitus is composed of:
+According to Bourdieu, habitus consists of:

 systems of durable, transposable dispositions, structured structures predisposed to function as structuring structures, that is, as principles which generate and organize practices and representations that can be objectively adapted to their outcomes without presupposing a conscious aiming at ends or an express mastery of the operations necessary in order to attain them.

-Loïc Wacquant wrote that habitus is an old philosophical notion, originating in the thought of Aristotle, whose notion of hexis ("state") was translated into habitus by the Medieval Scholastics.
-Giorgio Agamben stresses that this term habitus itself "originally signified 'a way of being or acting'" in the Christian monastic tradition; he claims that the term had been in use already among the Stoics as a description of personal attributes synonymous with virtue.
-Bourdieu first adapted the term in his 1967 postface to Erwin Panofsky's Gothic Architecture and Scholasticism.
-The term was earlier used in sociology by Norbert Elias in The Civilizing Process (1939) and in Marcel Mauss's account of "body techniques" (techniques du corps).
-The concept is also present in the work of Max Weber, Gilles Deleuze, and Edmund Husserl.

-Mauss defined habitus as those aspects of culture that are anchored in the body or daily practices of individuals, groups, societies, and nations.
-It includes the totality of learned habits, bodily skills, styles, tastes, and other non-discursive knowledges that might be said to "go without saying" for a specific group (Bourdieu 1990:66–67) – in that way it can be said to operate beneath the level of rational ideology.
+For Bourdieu, habitus includes the totality of learned habits, bodily skills, styles, tastes, and other non-discursive knowledges that might be said to "go without saying" for a specific group.
+In that way, it can be said to operate beneath the level of rational ideology.

+The philosopher Giorgio Agamben writes that the term habitus itself "originally signified 'a way of being or acting'" in the Christian monastic tradition.
+Agamben claims that the term had been in use already among the Stoics as a description of personal attributes synonymous with virtue.

 Non-sociological uses

 Literary criticism

-The term has also been adopted in literary criticism, adapting from Bourdieu's usage of the term.
-For example, Joe Moran's examination of authorial identities in Star Authors: Literary Celebrity in America uses the term in discussion of how authors develop a habitus formed around their own celebrity and status as authors, which manifests in their writing.
+The term has also been adopted in literary criticism, adapting from Bourdieu's usage.
+For example, Joe Moran's examination of authorial identities in Star Authors: Literary Celebrity in America uses the term to discuss how authors develop a habitus formed around their own celebrity and status as authors, which manifests in their writing.